-Another goal is to bring more therapeutic foods that are nutrient dense and in most cases high in phytonutrients as well.
-We feel that nutrient dense foods unlike pharmaceutical grade isolated nutrients (which definitely have their role too) have their own synergism (within the individual plant) that man cannot duplicate.
-Thera Supreme was our first product of this type and is a great immune builder/life enhancer.
-Our newest product is a single food that we have known about for a long time but like many of our other products it took a while to find a source that passed our testing methods.
-This new product is Camu Supreme.
+Camu is a single food that we have known about for a long time but like many of our other products it took a while to find a source that passed our testing methods and that wasn’t diluted with maltodextrin as most are.
 Camu is a berry from a bush (Myrciaria dubia) that grows in the Amazon rainforest.
 What makes camu stand out is that it is the 2nd most concentrated source of vitamin C found in any fruit.
-It is also a significant source of antioxidants including anthocyanins, d-limonene, and catechin.
+It is also a significant source of antioxidants including anthocyanins, d-limonene, and catechin [1, 2, 3].
 Dr James Duke in his ethnobotanical database rates camu as being an effective antiviral, very useful for gingivitis and other periodontal disease, asthma, hepatitis, atherosclerosis, infertility, cataracts, migraine and cluster headaches, colds, osteoarthritis, depression, edema and Parkinson’s disease .
-According to Sloan Kettering's' website, Camu decreases inflammatory and oxidative stress markers such as 8-hydroxy-deoxyguaosine, total reactive oxygen species, C reactive protein, IL-6, and IL-8 in smokers .
+According to Sloan Kettering of the Memorial Sloan Kettering Cancer Center, Camu decreases inflammatory and oxidative stress markers such as 8-hydroxy-deoxyguaosine, total reactive oxygen species, C reactive protein, IL-6, and IL-8 in smokers .

-Besides vitamin C, camu contains natural beta-carotene, calcium, iron, niacin, phosphorus, riboflavin, thiamin and the amino acids valine, leucine and serine.
-Compared to oranges, camu on a weight for weight basis, supplies thirty times more vitamin C, and ten times as much iron.
-Some vitamin C content is lost after processing but not enough to make a significant difference.
-We will not be stating vitamin C content on the label as it can vary depending on many variables (time harvested, soil and climate conditions) but an average dose of 1 scoop will have anywhere in the range of 200mg-1000mg in synergy with all the accompanying components (this is the amount I read stated in various research articles, thus the wide range) .
+We will not be stating vitamin C content on the label as it can vary depending on many variables (time harvested, soil and climate conditions) but an average dose of 1 scoop will have anywhere in the range of 200mg-1000mg in synergy with all the accompanying components (various research articles give differing amounts due to the factors just mentioned, thus the wide range) .
 It is hard to compare natural vitamin C in the complex of a whole food to isolated ascorbic acid but it appears you need much less when taking it as a whole food source and the exact milligrams is not as relevant as how it works as a complete food .